 Were you ever overweight as a child and had to endure the inevitable onslaught of teasing from other children?
 ‘Sticks and stones’, right?
 Well, not so fast.
 A new study released shows how weight-based discrimination against children has a powerful impact on young people’s quality of life, body image and self-esteem.

-"The stigmatization directed at obese children by their peers, parents, educators and others is pervasive and often unrelenting," researchers with Yale University and the University of Hawaii at Manatoa wrote in the July issue of Psychological Bulletin.
+“The stigmatization directed at obese children by their peers, parents, educators and others is pervasive and often unrelenting,” researchers withand the at Manatoa wrote in the July issue of Psychological Bulletin.
 The paper was based on a review of all research on youth weight bias over the past 40 years, said lead author Rebecca M. Puhl of Yale’s Rudd Center for Food Policy and Obesity.

 “The quality of life for kids who are obese is comparable to the quality of life of kids who have cancer,” Puhl said.
 “These kids are facing stigma from everywhere they look in society, whether it’s media, school or at home.”

 Racism, antisemitism, sexism: these are all prejudices that society now combats openly, but this report demonstrates how the bias against overweight kids is socially accepted, hardly ever challenged and often overlooked.
 Surprisingly, even parents often regard and treat their own children negatively.
 Several studies showed that overweight girls got less college financial support from their parents than average weight girls.
 Other studies showed teasing by parents was common.

 “It is possible that parents may take out their frustration, anger and guilt on their overweight child by adopting stigmatizing attitudes and behavior, such as making critical and negative comments toward their child,” the authors wrote, suggesting further research is needed.